Safeguarding the Brain: Exploring Methylene Blue’s Neuroprotective Potential

 Limitations of Current Research

-Despite promising findings, the current body of research on this compound’s therapeutic applications is not without limitations.
+Despite promising findings, the current body of research on this compound’s is not without limitations.

 The majority of studies conducted so far have been preclinical and primarily animal-based.